alisabryant/my-nix-config/README.md

 sudo setenforce 0
 ```

-**3. Using Your Environment:**
+**4. Using Your Environment:**

-- Your Home Manager environment (global tools) should be active automatically in new shells.
+- Your Home Manager environment (global tools) should be active automatically in new shells once the Nix daemon is running and Home Manager has switched correctly.
+- If `home-manager` command is not found, ensure you've successfully run the bootstrap (Section A, Step 6) and are in a new shell.
 - For project-specific environments (if you define any `devShells` in your `flake.nix` and use direnv):

     ```bash